jbk2/ubuntu-setup-deploy/README.md

 ## Variable Configuration
 The below **sensitive** variables must be defined for these scripts to operate.
-Create a /.env file containing the correct values for the following:
+Create a /.env file with the correct values for the following variables:

 In `/.env`:
 | Variable | Description                              |